sequence assembly softwareabi trace assembly

 scf trace assembly

-How to use DNA Baser Sequence Assembler
+How to use DNA Sequence Assembler v4

 (Step by step tutorial)